Financial aid FAQs

 Is there financial aid available from SNRE?
 We offer some funding opportunities to both incoming students and continuing students.
 Incoming students may be eligible for SNRE tuition awards; your application to the school is your application to these awards.
 Funding decisions are made by faculty and admitted applicants are notified about the award in their SNRE recommendation for admission letter or shortly thereafter.
 As a continuing student, you have access to other opportunities, such as SNRE conference travel funds, internship funds, and PhD research funds.
 Graduate Student Instructors (GSI) and Graduate Student Research Assistants (GSRA) are also hired to assist with SNRE courses and research.

 Will my financial aid package be affected if I'm registered less than full-time status when the tuition bill is due?
-The Office of Financial Aid packages all incoming graduate student financial aid assuming one will be a full-time student.
-The Registrar's Office/Student Financial Operations office sets the part or full-time student status and tuition due dates. http://www.sfo.umich.edu/payinfo2.html#tuitrmbd If one is registered for less than 9 credits when the bill is created and posted on one's WolverineAccess student account, one will be assessed the hourly tuition rate for a part-time student, but the financial aid package will remain at the full-time student status.
-Thus, one may be receiving a larger than expected refund check.
-BEWARE - once you register for more credits and reach full-time status, you will receive another tuition bill - so do not spend your extra finaid money early, as you may need to pay it back!
+The Office of Financial Aid packages all incoming graduate student financial aid assuming everyone will be a full-time student.
+The Registrar's Office/Student Financial Operations office sets the part or full-time student status and tuition due dates.
+If you are registered for less than 9 credits when the bill is created and posted on your WolverineAccess student account, you will be assessed the hourly tuition rate for a part-time student, but the financial aid package will remain at the full-time student status.
+Thus, you may receive a larger than expected refund check.
+BEWARE - once you register for more credits and reach full-time status, you will receive another tuition bill - so do not spend your extra financial aid money early, as you may need to pay it back!
 Tuition bills are due at the end of the month.
-If after the 3rd week of the semester you are still registered as a part-time student, then your financial aid package will be adjusted to reflect part-time status.
-If you have further questions about your financial aid package, please contact our liaison in the central Office of Financial Aid, Sharon Blumenfeld (email@example.com).
+If after the 3rd week of the term you are still registered as a part-time student, your financial aid package will be adjusted to reflect part-time status.
+If you have further questions about your financial aid package, please contact our liaison in the central Office of Financial Aid, Nate Bauer (email@example.com).

 How can I fund my international research?
 The International Institute is an important resource for people interested in international work, as are the various area studies offices on campus.
 Most area studies offer a variety of funding opportunities, including the Foreign Language Area Studies (FLAS) fellowship, a good way to fund your graduate studies as well as language and area studies.